Nathan-Franck/Embracing-Types-in-Typescript/README.md

 Observe the heavy use of `|` to denote selecting between different types of member.
 If we can guarantee the result will either be `Male` or `Female`, then we can ensure that our code can't provide a search request for a Gender that isn't yet handled by the backend.

 You will also notice some nesting of types in this within `OtherFeatures`: We can easily nest types with Typescript and make it super explicit what should be provided in these nested members.
-It's also super easy later on to remove the nesting and flatten the structure later on if that would make your code appear more coherent.
+It would be easy enough to remove the nesting and flatten the structure later on if that would make your code appear more coherent.

 When we're making a request from the frontend we may start with creating a variable like this: